 Saracen’s budget Mantra hardtail has been a mainstay of the British brand’s range for some time, offering affordable long-travel thrills in a package that’s robust enough to take a few knocks in its stride.
 The wallet-friendly trail tamer got a complete makeover in 2014, all in the name of running bigger wheels.
 The long-travel fork, easygoing geometry and rugged frame build are all still here, but now with up-to-date 650b hoops.
 And we're glad to say that those mid-size wheels haven’t taken the fun out of Saracen’s entry-level ride, though the fork is something of a disappointment.

 Merida Big.Nine 40

-Merida’s wallet-friendly line of Matts hardtails has offered riders on a budget 26in-wheeled trail fun for several years now.
-Last year the company’s race team embraced 29ers, but we’ve had to wait until now for the big-wheelers to filter down to mere mortal level.
-Rather than shoehorn the bigger wheels into a tweaked Matts chassis, Merida’s designers started with a blank sheet of paper.
-The result is the Big.Nine 40, which is a decent stab at a budget big-wheeler, only lacking one thing: a sense of fun.
+Merida’s wallet-friendly line of Matts hardtails offered riders on a budget 26in-wheeled trail fun for a good few years.
+When the time came to embrace 29ers, rather than shoehorn the bigger wheels into a tweaked Matts chassis, Merida’s designers started with a blank sheet of paper.
+The result is the Big.Nine 40, which is a decent stab at a budget big-wheeler, only lacking one thing: a real sense of fun.